2key/contracts/app/help.md

   * Use the Send button to transfer Ether from that account to the account address you just copied.
   * switch back to the account to which you just sent Ether
   * refresh the 2Key Dapp page to show the new address selection

-## Known problems
-* In order to open a `2Key link` you need to first login in the home address and only then attempt to open the `2Key link`